itsluap/luap-server/resources/[qb]/[crime]/indigo-prison/README.md

         - Uses PS-UI, QB-Lock, and indigo-skillbar
         - All configurable from the config
 - Prison break!
-	- qb-target at gate panels
+	- indigo-target at gate panels
 	- PS-Var or PS-Thermite Minigames
 - Lockers for prisoners!
     - Adds lockers to every cell